-Along with supporting the region from a business perspective, our office is home to a large CSR focus group committed to developing long-lasting relationships with charity partners to maximum social impact through fundraising, mentoring, volunteering, donations and pro bono work.
-This year the main chosen charity is St Peter's Hospice.
+We are proud of our integration efforts in every city we call home and our Bristol office is no exception.
+Here, the Womble Bond Dickinson office is home to a large CSR focus group committed to developing long-lasting relationships with charity partners to maximise social impact through fundraising, mentoring, volunteering, donations and pro bono work.
+This year, the main chosen local charity for our Bristol law firm is SARSAS.

 - Parking: A limited number of parking spaces under 3 Temple Quay can be booked in advance and are accessed from the rear of the premises via Rope Walk (the riverside loop extension of Temple Back East).
 To access our car park, you need to pass our building and continue along Temple Back East, passing the Square on your right.
 As you pass the square, the road turns to the left, forming a horseshoe shape so that you are coming back on yourself, with the river Avon now to your right.
 Continue to the very end of the road and you will reach the shutter entrance to our car park.
 Approach the left hand shutter gate and press 8 followed by the bell sign, reception will let you in.
 The nearest public car park can be found behind the Hilton Garden Inn (previously City Inn hotel), opposite Temple Quay, but has limited spaces.
 The nearest NCP car park can be found a 10 minute walk away, across Bristol Bridge, on Queen Charlotte Street in the city centre.
 Car parking spaces are also available at Temple Meads Station but these can be extremely busy.